The Castle Triathlon Series Terms & Conditions 2017

 “Entry Fee” means the price of entry into the Event as set out in the Entry Form.

-“Entry Form” means the website pages which must be completed in order to participate in the Event.
+“Entry Form” means the online registration website pages which must be completed in order to participate in the Event.

 “Evening Series” means Events taking place at Hever Castle.

-“Event” means the event named on the Entry Form.
+“Event” means the event named on the Entry Form created by the Event Organiser.

 “Event Information” means information provided by the Event Organiser in relation to the Event.

-“Event Organiser” means Castle Triathlon Series, a trading division of Matrix Events Limited a company registered in England & Wales with company registration number 4225277.
+“Event Organiser” means Matrix Events Limited a company registered in England & Wales with company registration number 4225277.
+Castle Triathlon Series is a trading division of Matrix Events Limited.

-“Gauntlet” “Le Gantelet” means a half iron or middle distance Event format for adults including a 1900m swim, a 90km bike and a 21K run taking place at all Castle Triathlon Series venues.
+“Gauntlet” “Le Gantelet” means a half iron or middle distance format for adults including a 1900m swim, a 90km bike and a 21km run taking place at all Castle Triathlon Series venues.

 “Junior” means a child aged between 13 and 15 years, as of the 31st December in the year of participation.

-“Long Distance Swim” means a long distance Event format for adults including a 1.9km or 3.8km swim taking place at Hever Castle in July.
+“Long distance Aquathlon” means distance format for adults including either a 1900m swim and 10.5km run or a 3800m swim, and 21km run taking place at Hever Castle Triathlon in July.

-“Long Distance Aquabike” means a long distance Event format for adults including a 1.9km swim and a 60km bike ride or a 3.8km swim and a 120km bike ride, both with an option 4km run taking place at Hever Castle in July.
+“Long Distance Aquabike” means distance format for adults including either a 1900m swim and 60km bike or a 3800m swim, and 120km bike taking place at Hever Castle Triathlon in July.

-“Participant” means the person named on the Entry Form who will be participating in the Event.
+“Participant” means the person or persons named on the Entry Form who will be participating in the Event.

 “Relay” means a group of 2 or 3 individuals who undertake the Event as a relay ie, one swims, one cycles and one runs.